tungstenfabric/tf-transitional-contrail-docs/doc/getting-started-guide/underlay-no-gateway.rst

 For simple enterprise use cases and public cloud environments, it is possible to directly route packets using the IP fabric network without using an SDN gateway.

-The primary use for Contrail in this mode is to manage distributed security policy for workloads or bare metal servers.
+The primary use for Tungsten Fabric in this mode is to manage distributed security policy for workloads or bare metal servers.

 The following features can be enabled when using this method: